 University Hospital Aachen, Aachen,

-Nikolaus Marx, born in 1968, is Professor of Medicine / Cardiology and Head of the Department of Internal Medicine I, University Hospital Aachen, Germany.
-He received his medical training at the Universities of Mainz, Genf (Switzerland) and Düsseldorf, obtaining his MD in 1994.
+Nikolaus Marx is Professor of Medicine / Cardiology and Head of the Department of Internal Medicine I, University Hospital Aachen, Germany.
+He received his medical training at the Universities of Mainz (Germany), Genf (Switzerland) and Düsseldorf (Germany), obtaining his MD in 1994.
 His thesis on growth regulation in human renal cancer cell lines was completed at the laboratory of Professor Gerharz at the Institute of Pathology, University of Mainz.
-After a post-doctoral fellowship with Dr. Peter Libby and Dr. Jorge Plutzky at Brigham and Women's Hospital, Harvard Medical School, Nikolaus Marx later became a board-certified internist, then cardiologist, before specialising in intensive care medicine in internal medicine at the University of Ulm.
+After a post-doctoral fellowship with Dr Peter Libby and Dr Jorge Plutzky at Brigham and Women's Hospital, Harvard Medical School, Boston, Massachusetts, USA, Professor Marx later became a board-certified internist, then cardiologist, before specialising in intensive care medicine in internal medicine at the University of Ulm, Germany.
 He was appointed Professor of Medicine / Cardiology and Head of the Department of Internal Medicine I at the University of Aachen in 2009.

-Professor Marx is a member of several organisations within the field of cardiology and diabetes, including the European Society of Cardiology, American Heart Association (AHA), German Diabetes Association and the European Association for the Study of Diabetes.
-In addition to reviewing submitted manuscript to numerous journals, including Circulation, Diabetologia, Diabetes, Diabetes Care, the Journal of Immunology and The Lancet, he is currently Associate Editor for European Heart Journal.
-Professor Marx was awarded the Servier Young Investigators Award in 1999 at the First European Meeting on Vascular Biology and Medicine, the 2004 Morgagni Young Investigator Award as well as the Rising Star Award 2005 of the European Association for the Study of Diabetes (EASD).
-Professor Marx has served as President of the German Atherosclerosis Society (DGAF) from 2012 to 2015.
-He has been a board member of the German Society of Cardiology (DGK) from 05/2017 to 04/2019.
+Professor Marx is a member of several organisations within the field of cardiology and diabetes, including the European Society of Cardiology, the American Heart Association, the German Diabetes Association and the European Association for the Study of Diabetes (EASD).
+In addition to reviewing submitted manuscripts to numerous journals, including Circulation, Diabetologia, Diabetes, Diabetes Care, Journal of Immunology and The Lancet, he is currently Associate Editor for European Heart Journal.
+Professor Marx was awarded the Servier Young Investigators Award in 1999 at the First European Meeting on Vascular Biology and Medicine, the 2004 Morgagni Young Investigator Award, as well as the Rising Star Award 2005 of the EASD.
+Professor Marx served as President of the German Atherosclerosis Society (DGAF) from 2012 to 2015, and was a board member of the German Society of Cardiology (DGK) from May 2017 to April 2019.